-My friend Jeff is great salesperson.
-He spends time really getting to know his clients and finds out exactly how to best meet their needs.
+My friend Jeff is a great salesperson.
+He spends time really getting to know his clients and finding out exactly how to best meet their needs.
 People love him!
 He has no shortage of returning clients and a steady stream of referrals.

 The problem?
 He is great with sales and helping people, but not so great at understanding how valuable his time is worth.
 For as much as he works, he should be making far more money than he does.

 Don’t get me wrong, I love helping people, but you must make sure that you are getting paid for your efforts.
 For instance, have you ever had a client that was a problem child?
 And, let me guess, they were not one of your biggest clients, either?
 Right?!
 So that is an example of when you need to examine your return on your investment (ROI) and make sure the effort is worth the pay.
 If you don’t claim what your ROI should be, then no one will!